Rooxo-RPG/RPG_misc/Aomer/races/Ika.md

 The faces in front of the head consist of a mouth, containing baleens and eyes on each side, making them unable to see perfectly straight, but mostly to the sides, which is why Ika don't tend to swim straight forward but in curves.
 Young Ika are born from eggs, which are buried and hatch without any parent over about 5 months.
 They mature over another 5 months to a year, depending on how much food they have available and live up to 10 years afterwards.
+Ika survive by eating smaller fish and other underwater creatures.
+They often just swim and swallow them whole.

 ### Iko